Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Preliminaries

 \item if $wT_0$ is not standard, then for some $c_{w'}\in \CC$

 \end{itemize}

-\begin{lemma} Assume $D$ is a periodic skew diagram, $T$ a standard tableau on it and $i$ such that $s_iT$ is not standard.
-Then in $T$, the boxes containing $i$ and $i+1$ are adjacent. \end{lemma} \begin{proof} The tableaux $s_iT$ and $T$ only differ by transposing $i+kn$ and $i+1+kn$ for all $k$.
-An integer $z$ different than $i+kn,i+1+kn$ is bigger than $i+kn$ if and only if it is bigger than $i+1+kn$.
+\begin{lemma} Assume that $D$ is a periodic skew diagram, $T$ a standard tableau on it and $i\in \mathbb{Z}$ is such that $s_iT$ is not standard.
+Then in $T$, the boxes containing $i$ and $i+1$ are adjacent. \end{lemma} \begin{proof} The tableaux $s_iT$ and $T$ only differ by transposing $i+kn$ and $i+kn+1$ for all $k$.
+Any integer $z\ne i,i+1$ is bigger than $i$ if and only if it is bigger than $i+1$.
 Thus, the only way that $s_iT$ can be non-standard while $T$ is standard is that in $T$, $i$ and $i+1$ are comparable, meaning they are in the same row or in the same column.
 As $T$ is standard, there can be no integer between them, so the only possibilities are:

 \end{proof}